 There are loads of reasons why we need to take a break from technology.
-But there are many health benefits also.
+Most importantly, we should take a break for our health.

 It was unintentional, as I had no idea there would be no cell service, but I’d booked myself and family into accommodation for a snow trip down south in the snowy mountains of New South Wales where there was no cell service.

 And although we did have wifi, the idea that I could use this experience to not have any service on my mobile was actually pretty exciting.

 I used the time to enjoy a break from technology, ditching text messages, emails, social media and of course leaving the laptop behind.